 If you lay your pallet down flat, you will have the perfect veggie garden with simple planting rows ready to add soil and seedlings!
 You will get fabulous drainage and the already elevated beds means no digging in hard ground.
 Just add your soil ready for planting.
 Nothing is better than eating what you have grown yourself in your very own kitchen garden.

-6. Little festoon lights
+16. Little festoon lights

 A pretty pallet garden can look fun and fabulous during the day, but add some lighting and it takes it to a whole other level when the sun goes down.
 Impress your dinner guests with your lit up garden.
-A string of light bulbs certainly adds that wow factor here.
-And there’s no doubt this bright white garden wall spruces up the grey timber fence.
+A string of light bulbs certainly adds that wow factor.
+Here are a bunch of other fairy light ideas as well that will would outside (and inside) the home.

-7. Pastel posies
+21. Pastel posies

-10. Convenient herbs
+23. Convenient herbs

 The beauty of using a wooden pallet for your herbs is that you can have it situated close to your kitchen.
 A pallet can be as permanent or temporary as you wish.
 If you find your herbs don’t flourish where you’ve put them, you can move the pallet to a different position.
 Be sure to read labels to see how much sunlight and how much shade they need… And make sure you water them!